OltersdorfTech-Org/JulesVern_MagicBox/README.md

 # Magic Lid GPIO Controller (Raspberry Pi Zero 2 W)

-Headless Raspberry Pi project that watches three switches (lid + two keys) and drives four LEDs.
-A background Python service (gpiozero-based) keeps LEDs in sync with switch states, persists a remote enable flag, and exposes a web UI for toggling the remote LID and Magic flicker flags.
+Headless-ready Raspberry Pi project that watches three switches (lid + two keys), drives four LEDs, and exposes a web UI for toggling the remote LID and Magic flicker flags.
+The installer now makes the Pi boot straight into both services with no manual `systemctl` steps, while also dropping a desktop launcher for optional debugging.

 > ⚠️ Confirm BCM GPIO pins before wiring (physical pin 1 is 3.3 V and **cannot** be used as a GPIO input).